Rental Skis: What Level Ski is For Me?

 The flex is really important as it allows you to bend the boot forward and transfer enough energy into the ski, so you can turn and stop more easily.

-But as with skis, it’s better to be conservative and to be a slightly better skier than your boot rather than being constrained by a ‘stiff’ boot.
+But as with skis, it’s better to be conservative and to be a slightly better skier than your boots rating rather than being constrained by a ‘stiff’ boot.

 The problem with rental boots is that they all tend to be in a wide oversized fit, so if you have narrow or low volume feet then it will be more difficult for you to get the right fit.
 That’s as well as the fact the ski boot liners have compacted over the season to their maximum volume rather than breaking-in to your foot shape.